Continuous Sensitivity Analysis for $\delta N$ Formalism: Failure of Formalism at Large Regimes

 Punctuated inflation is characterized by the presence of an inflection point or a step in the scalar potential.
 As the inflaton field traverses this region, the background dynamics severely deviate from the standard slow-roll approximation; notably, the first Hubble flow parameter, $\epsilon$, can transiently exceed unity.
 Physically, the field experiences a brief but rapid acceleration down a steep potential drop, immediately followed by a flat plateau.
 During this sharp descent, the field velocity increases drastically, causing $\epsilon > 1$.
 Once the field reaches the plateau, the kinetic energy rapidly redshifts away, Hubble friction dominates once more, and the system gracefully re-enters a standard slow-roll phase.
 This brief period of highly accelerated, non-slow-roll dynamics typically imprints a characteristic signature on the primordial observables, often leading to an enhancement in the scalar power spectrum at specific characteristic scales.

 A minimal and representative realization of punctuated inflation is provided by the following polynomial potential \cite{jain2008double, jain2010tensor, hazra2013bingo}:

 where $m$ and $\lambda$ are constant parameters, and $p > 2$ is an integer.
 The coefficients in this potential are meticulously chosen such that the potential possesses an inflection point at $\phi = \phi_0$, where both the first and second derivatives of the potential vanish simultaneously.
-The precise location of this inflection point is given by:
+The precise location of this inflection point is given by

-For the specific case of $p=3$, the potential parameters that yield a phenomenologically viable primordial power spectrum are $m = 1.5012 \times 10^{-7} M_{\mathrm{Pl}}$ and $\phi_0 = 1.95964\, M_{\mathrm{Pl}}$.
-The inflaton field is assumed to start from rest at an initial value of $\phi_{\rm in} = 11.5\,M_{\mathrm{Pl}}$.
+For the specific case of $p=3$, the potential parameters that yield a phenomenologically viable primordial power spectrum are $m = 1.5012 \times 10^{-7}$ and $\phi_0 = 1.95964$.
+The inflaton field is assumed to start from rest at an initial value of $\phi_{\rm in} = 11.5$.
 The dynamical evolution of the first two Hubble flow parameters for this configuration is depicted in Figure~\ref{Punctuated_inflation}.
 As observed, $\epsilon$ briefly becomes larger than unity, making this model an ideal theoretical testbed for evaluating the robustness of the $\delta N$ formalism in large-$\epsilon$ regimes.

-We evaluated the gradient-corrected $\delta N$ power spectrum for this model using a full numerical method, the results of which are illustrated in Figure~\ref{Punctuated_inflation}.
-It is immediately apparent that the $\delta N$ formalism fails to reproduce the exact MS solution accurately during and after the transient non-slow-roll phase.
-This significant discrepancy confirms that the $\delta N$ framework requires fundamental modifications to adequately accommodate scenarios involving temporary fast-roll or large-$\epsilon$ transitions.
-The development of such corrections is left for future work.
-Consequently, the scope of the present study is strictly limited to inflationary models where $\epsilon$ remains negligibly small throughout the entire duration of inflation.
+We evaluated the gradient-corrected $\delta N$ power spectrum for this model using a fully numerical method, employing both the standard source term \eqref{source_term} and the momentum-corrected source term \eqref{corrected_source_term}.
+The results are illustrated in Figure~\ref{Punctuated_inflation}.
+It is immediately apparent that using the standard source term fails to accurately reproduce the exact MS solution during and after the transient non-slow-roll phase.
+However, the corrected source term provides an excellent fit to the exact MS solution.
+This outcome justifies the use of the source term~\eqref{corrected_source_term} throughout this work.